jeremymaya/cut-string/README.md

 ### Approach using Enumerate

-First approach is to use enumaerate to access index of the input string and build a new string.
+The first approach is to use enumerate to access the index of the input string and build a new string.

 ```Python
 string = "hellothere"